uberbruns/Autolink/README.md

 ## Example

-Here is an example of a source directory that is synched to a dropbox excluding the folder "Internal"
+Here is an example of a source directory that is mirrored into a dropbox excluding the folder "Internal".

+Left: Source Folder, Right: Target Folder

 ![Help](misc/help.png)